2.1 Why plot your data?

 2.1.1 Anscombe’s Quartet

 In 1973, Francis Anscombe (Anscombe, 1973) famously constructed a set of four datasets illustrate the importance of plotting the graphs before analyzing and model building, and the effect of unusual observations on fitted models.
-Now known as Anscombe’s Quartet, these datasets had identical statistical properties: the same means, standard devitions, correlations and regression lines.
+Now known as Anscombe’s Quartet, these datasets had identical statistical properties: the same means, standard deviations, correlations and regression lines.

 His purpose was to debunk three notions that had been prevalent at the time: